Navigating through the source code

 You can quickly navigate within your source code using different action such as autoscroll, bookmarks, or the Select In pop-up.
 You can also look up a symbol declaration and its type, see implementations, and quick definitions.

 Navigate with Select In to a target in the Project view

-You can automatically locate a class in the Project tool window.
+You can automatically locate a target in the Project tool window.

-If the class in question is opened in the editor, press Alt+F1 for the Select in pop-up.
+If the file in question is opened in the editor, press Alt+F1 for the Select in pop-up.

 - In the pop-up, select Project View and press Enter.